 Sleeping Longer and Better in College: College students need between seven and nine hours of sleep each night.
 Skip the all-nighter, avoid evening caffeine, and turn off your phone to get the best rest.

-How to Eat Well On and Off Campus: Eating only macaroni and cheese may be delicious, but it’s not the best choice for your heart.
+Eating Well on and off Campus: Eating only macaroni and cheese may be delicious, but it’s not the best choice for your heart.
 Scope out the dining hall for better options, or learn how to cook for yourself.

 Food Allergies and College Dining: Being on a meal plan might be hard if you suffer from a severe food allergy, but it doesn’t have to inhibit your college experience.
 You may be able to bring your own dishes, prepare your own food, or receive help from a nutritionist.